mesosphere/dcos-docs-site/pages/1.11/networking/load-balancing-vips/index.md

 #### Health checks
 Use Mesos health checks.
 Mesos health checks are surfaced to the load balancing layer.
 Marathon only converts **command** [health checks](/1.11/deploying-services/creating-services/health-checks/) to Mesos health checks.
 You can simulate HTTP health checks via a command similar to:

  ```bash
  test "$(curl -4 -w '%{http_code}' -s http://localhost:${PORT0}/|cut -f1 -d" ")" == 200
  ```

  This ensures the HTTP status code returned is 200.
 It also assumes your application binds to localhost.
 The `${PORT0}` is set as a variable by Marathon.
 You should not use TCP health checks because they may provide misleading information about the liveness of a service.

-**Important:** Docker container command health checks are run inside the Docker container.
+**Note:** Docker container command health checks are run inside the Docker container.
 For example, if cURL is used to check NGINX, the NGINX container must have cURL installed, or the container must mount `/opt/mesosphere` in RW mode.

 ## Troubleshooting